 The South Oxford Canal is one of the prettiest in Britain.
 Winding its way peacefully along the Cherwell Valley from Oxford to Banbury, through classic canalside hamlets and villages such as Thrupp, Lower Heyford and Cropredy, it ascends to the beautifully remote summit level toward Warwick, Stratford and the Heart of England.
 There is plenty for everyone to do: sightseeing, walking the towpath, cycling the surrounding country lanes, sampling the many local pubs which serve excellent real ale and food.
 The South Oxford Canal has its own unique diamond-shaped locks and rustic lift bridges (many left open nowadays), none of which are too close together to make you feel like you're working!

-Our Lower Heyford base offers 'Kizzies' waterside bistro, for your pre-holiday lunch or post-cruise breakfast.
+Our Lower Heyford base offers 'Kizzies' waterside bistro, for your pre-holiday lunch or post-cruise breakfast - Fridays to Mondays.
 To see opening times for Kizzies, please CLICK HERE.

 Easy cruising to Oxford or Banbury and return through outstanding scenery.
 Both Oxford and Banbury have excellent shopping opportunities and a wide range of pubs, cinemas, restaurants and clubs.
 Oxford also boasts the famous University Colleges, Museums, the Castle, Ice Rink and Theatres.